-The people of the village, uncertain and of the mayor’s choice, but willing to give the boy a chance, left, wringing their hand and avoiding the larger stones and puddles.
+The people of the village, uncertain of the mayor’s choice, but willing to give the boy a chance, left, wringing their hands, and avoiding the larger stones and puddles.

 The newly-minted investigator took to this task with vigor.
 So much that, he started chasing after clues and never returned.